Big Adventure and Big Views in Giant City State Park

 Rounding it all off, there’s also fishing, boating, hunting, camping and horseback riding—Giant City Stables can supply the horse and guide.

-“But what about the chicken?” you ask.
-Well, it’s the Lodge’s specialty.
-Every day for lunch and dinner they serve up an all-you-can-eat family style fried chicken dinner.
-Crispy fried chicken, mashed potatoes, gravy, corn, beans, ‘slaw, biscuits—we’d say skip the park and go straight for the chicken, but you’ll need to hike all those trails to make room for it.
+“But what about the chicken?”
+It’s the Lodge’s specialty.
+Every day for lunch and dinner they serve an all-you-can-eat family style fried chicken dinner.
+Crispy chicken, mashed potatoes, gravy, corn, beans, ‘slaw, biscuits—it's almost worth skipping the park for.